-- We can end up mad at God (Proverbs 19:3) and quitting, not realizing that it’s our own actions that leads to destruction in relationships, unhappiness in our own lives and hurting those around us.
+- We can end up mad at God (Proverbs 19:3) and quitting, not realizing that it was our own actions that led to destruction in relationships, unhappiness in our own lives and hurting those around us.

 - We must not give up, and do good by loving God and those around us.

 Why Are You Angry?

 What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you?
 2 You desire but do not have, so you kill.
 You covet but you cannot get what you want, so you quarrel and fight.
 You do not have because you do not ask God.
 3 When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures.
 4 You adulterous people, don’t you know that friendship with the world means enmity against God?
 Therefore, anyone who chooses to be a friend of the world becomes an enemy of God.

 James 4:1-4 NIV